GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

-In our implementation, we categorize the metrics into four groups and provide four projections for each group of node metrics. \zhihua{}{The four projection planes are \textit{prediction results comparison}, \textit{surrounding nodes label consistency}, \textit{training nodes structure influence}, and \textit{training nodes feature influence}, respectively.} Different glyph designs are also proposed for the nodes.
-We introduce them one by one in the following paragraphs.
+In our implementation, we categorize the metrics into four groups and provide four projections for each group of node metrics.
+The four projection planes are \textit{prediction results comparison}, \textit{surrounding nodes label consistency}, \textit{training nodes structure influence}, and \textit{training nodes feature influence}, respectively.
+Different glyph designs are also proposed for the nodes.
+We will introduce them one by one in the following paragraphs.

-\textbf{\textit{A. Prediction results comparison.}} This plane aims to help users compare different \textit{models prediction results} and reveal relative influence of structure and features for each nodes or clusters.
-The metrics used in this plane include the \textit{ground truth label} $GT$, the \textit{prediction label of three models}, \ie, GNN, GNNWUF, MLP $P=[P_1, P_2, P_3]$, and the \textit{Confidence} of GNN prediction $CONF$. \zhihua{}{As shown in Fig.~\ref{Fig.projection_view_overall}(b), \textit{three model prediction results} can be found in the pie chart.
+\textbf{\textit{A. Prediction results comparison.}} This plane aims to help users compare different \textit{models prediction results} and reveal the relative influence of graph structures and features for each node or cluster.
+The metrics used in this plane include the \textit{ground truth label} $GT$, the \textit{prediction label of three models}, \ie, GNN, GNNWUF, MLP $P=[P_1, P_2, P_3]$, and the \textit{Confidence} of GNN prediction $CONF$.
+As shown in Fig.~\ref{Fig.projection_view_overall}(b), \textit{three model prediction results} can be found in the pie chart.
 The inner circle encodes the \textit{ground truth label}.
 The outer circular ring encodes the \textit{confidence}.
-The radius of the whole node glyph encodes the size of the clusters.
-Through such a node glyph, users can easily compare the \textit{ground truth label} and \textit{model prediction results} and understand how confidently GNN models make predictions.
-Through the projection, the nodes with similar metrics will be in close proximity.
-Users can see if there are clusters of nodes with the same \textit{ground truth labels} and \textit{predictions}, which helps GNN model developers and users further analyze what causes the model to make such predictions. } \zhihua{}{For projection and clustering, the distance between Node $a$ and Node $b$ in this plane is defined as below:}
+The radius of the whole node glyph encodes the size of the clusters. \zhihua{}{Through such a node glyph, users can easily compare the \textit{ground truth label} and \textit{model prediction results} and understand how confidently GNN models make predictions.
+For example, if the glyph shows consistent color across the inner circle and the three sectors of the pie chart, it means that the model can use either the node features or the graph structure information to correctly predict the node labels.} Through the projection, the nodes with similar metrics will be in close proximity.
+Users can see if there are clusters of nodes with the same \textit{ground truth labels} and \textit{predictions}, which helps GNN model developers and users further analyze what causes the model to make such predictions.
+For projection and clustering, the distance between Node $a$ and Node $b$ in this plane is defined as below: